taichi-dev/taichi/docs/gui.rst

     This function loads an image from the target filename and returns it as a ``np.ndarray(dtype=np.uint8)``.

-    Each value in this returned tensor is an integer in [0, 255].
+    Each value in this returned field is an integer in [0, 255].

 .. function:: ti.imshow(img, windname)